JDat/orbiterVncClient/README.md

 MFD display client for Orbiter space flight simulator.
-Act as VNC cliet for VNCMFT plugin.
+Act as VNC client for VNCMFT plugin.

 Modifications:
 1) Auth/encryption removed.
 No need for VNCMFD